buildinternet/totem/README.md

     mousestop	:	false,		/* If set to true, the ticker will stop while mouse is hovered over it */ direction	:	'down'		/* Direction that list will scroll */
     mouse_scroll:       true            /* Scroll the ticker with the mosue wheel if the jquery.mousewheel plugin is loaded. (http://brandonaaron.net/code/mousewheel/docs) */
+    disableOnBlur: 	false		/* Start and stop the ticker automaticaly when the window loses focus. */

 The following functions are also supported.